Minami-yorii Station: Platform

 Outbound and inbound trains share one platform.

-Adjacent stations

 History

 In November 2018, in conjunction with Honda Motor's decision to relocate its factory from Sayama to Yorii, Tōbu Railway was approached to build a station to help alleviate anticipated traffic congestion on Japan National Route 254.
 Construction began in June 2019 and the new station opened on 31 October 2020.
+The station subname, Honda Yorii-mae, added in anticipation that the station will be frequently used by many people involved in the plant.